camilasbraz/python-sql/README.md

 ### Data Analysis and Visualization

 Python's extensive data analysis and visualization libraries can be seamlessly integrated with SQL databases.
 This integration allows you to retrieve data from a SQL database, analyze it, perform statistical calculations, and visualize the results using Python's plotting capabilities.
-Some popular libraries for data analysis and visualization in Python include:
+Here are some popular libraries for data analysis and visualization in Python:

 - **Pandas**: Pandas provides powerful data structures and data analysis tools.
 You can retrieve data from SQL databases into Pandas DataFrames and perform various data manipulations, aggregations, filtering, and calculations.